 5 Reasons To Avoid Canned Meat As A Survival Food

-- High Sodium Content: If you are sensitive to salt, avoid canned meats.
+- High Sodium Content: Avoid canned meats if you are sensitive to salt.

 - Nitrates are often used as a preservative (check your label)